fastoch/Networking/Computer_Networking.md

 ### CIDR Notation Example

 - 192.168.128.0/23 = subnet mask of 255.255.254.0
+- The /23 represents all of the ones in the subnet mask
 - network = 192.168.128.0
 - host range = 192.168.128.1 to 192.168.129.254 (510 hosts)
 - broadcast address = 192.168.129.255

 ## Subnetting IPv4 addresses

+### Subnetting cuts the address space into smaller pieces

+### Small office network example

 ---